Sideboard

 • Sword of Vengeance

 The all-in-one of my combat equipment.
 First Strike and its +2 power boost protect the bearer during combat, while Vigilance keeps them available for defense.
-The Trample and Haste on top of that are just bonuses, but valuable bonuses too.
+The Trample and Haste on top of that are just extra benefit, but very valuable bonuses too.
 Syr Gwyn, a Sword of Vengeance on the board, and 7 Knights in hand is probably enough to play a game of Commander.
 (Winning that game might be another matter, but who knows?
 This Sword puts in incredible work.)

 • Argentum Armor